-Here Are 5 Common Misconceptions about Meditation
+Here Are 5 Common Misconceptions and Myths About Meditation

 No doubt you have heard of the wonderful and mystical world of meditation, but most people probably have not tried it for themselves.

 Admittedly, with the fast-paced world we live in, it can be hard to calm the mind and sit still for any period of time.

 There are many other misconceptions about meditation; however, with some helpful information, you can master the art of meditation and naturally utilize it to relax.

 1. Empty Mind: Meditation, contrary to common belief, does not completely still the mind.

 But slowing our minds, however, and focusing on the thoughts that come through can provide insight into what causes our stress.

 2. Religious Practice: It’s true that meditation developed from religious or spiritual practices.

 It allows you to be kinder to yourself, so you can chillax, relax and detox from your busy life.

 3. Years of Hard Work: You don’t need to be super master unicorn of meditation to get the best results.

 According to scientific evidence, as little as 10 minutes of meditation a day can reduce stress, lower blood pressure, improve clarity, focus the mind, and help foster an overall sense of wellbeing.
 It’s that easy and simple, and rewarding too.

 FALSE!
 There’s no certain personality type that finds it easier to meditate.

 By consistently meditating, people who are willing to invest the time in meditation can find balance and a calmer side of themselves.

 5. Weird positions and strange words: Sitting with your legs folded over your head and chanting witchcraft words, that’s what meditation is.

 True, some meditation practitioners recite mantras while they meditate for hours.

 Meditation or thoughtfulness can be done anywhere and at anytime, in fact you have been doing it all your life without realizing it.

 You can sit, stand, drive, or even lie down (Try not to fall asleep if you do the latter.

 That’s not meditating; that’s napping).